Fed Explains YNW Melly Mistrial. Will He Be Released?

 It's on the prosecution.

-The defense doesn't have to do anything, they just have to make sure they have to make the uh prosecution look terrible.
+The defense doesn't have to do anything, they just have to make sure they have to make the prosecution look terrible.

-So let's go ahead into the summary of the defense.
+So, let's go ahead into the summary of the defense.

-That day of the shooting.
+26, that day of the shooting.

 Perfect, perfect.